jonwongg/Defense-of-Wall-Street/README.md

 deals damage to any protesters who walk over it.
 A strategic player will combine these for maximum efficiency and protester control.

-Figure 1.1 (^) Return, while the Repressor ahead allows its adjacent IDM to have two shots in addition to it displacing the protesters.– A player has set two Repressors to push protesters in succession into a Tax Return, maximizing slow and damage from the Tax
+Figure 1.1 (^) Return, while the Repressor ahead allows its adjacent IDM to have two shots in addition to it displacing the protesters.â€“ A player has set two Repressors to push protesters in succession into a Tax Return, maximizing slow and damage from the Tax

 ### Asset Creation